 This is a perfect example of how automated financial systems technology can benefit companies of all sizes, helping them to streamline their processes to save both time and money.
 This in turn promotes business growth both internal and external, all the way from customer to service to management.

-Let us consider two automated financial systems in particular: AP automation and ERP for dealerships.
+Let us consider two automated financial systems in particular: Accounts Payable automation and ERP for dealerships.

 AP Automation for the Win